Understand The 7 Layers

 7) Excretion: excretion of water by sweating is a supplemental function to temperature regulation.

-8) Absorption: Oxygen, nitrogen and carbon dioxide can diffuse into the epidermis in small amounts, thus providing an important site of transport.
+8) Absorption: Oxygen, nitrogen and carbon dioxide can diffuse into the epidermis in small amounts, thereby providing an important site of transport.

 9) Water resistance: acts as a water resistant barrier so essential nutrients aren't washed out of the body.

-1) Dryness: neglect of cleaning triggers the development of pathogenic organisms.
+1) Dryness: neglect of cleaning can lead to growth of germs.
 The dead cells that continually slough off of the epidermis mix with the secretions of the sweat and sebaceous glands and dust to form a filthy layer on its surface.

-Functions are disturbed when allowed to become excessively dirty; it becomes more easily damaged, the release of antibacterial compounds decreases, dead cells accumulate to produce dry, itchy, flaky symptoms and is more prone to develop infections.
-Then, follow washing with a deep penetrating moisturizer.
+The natural functions of the skin become disturbed when allowed to become excessively dirty; it becomes more easily damaged, dead cells accumulate to produce dry, itchy, flaky symptoms and is more prone to develop infections.

 2) Excess Oil: negative aspects of this is that oily complexions are especially susceptible to clogged pores, blackheads, acne and buildup of dead cells on the surface.
 This can lead to a sallow and rough texture and tends to produce large, clearly visible pores.